APickledWalrus/ENGCMP0600-programming-manual/README.md

 2. Maintain alphabetical ordering with the header's language list.
 3. Cite where information contributing to the site was taken from.
 4. All information must be accurate and traceable.
+5. All code must compile and run properly.
-5. Text content must follow standard grammatical conventions.
+6. Text content must follow standard grammatical conventions.
-6. Words must all be correctly spelled.
+7. Words must all be correctly spelled.

 # FAQ
 #### What is this programming manual?